drivechain-project/docs/bip2-blind-merged-mining.md

 Each 35-byte chunk is then parsed to obtain the data outlined above (in "Description").
 If two 35-byte chunks being with the same "Sidechain number" (ie, if the two chunks have the same first byte), then only the first chunk has consensus meaning.

-We are left with, at most, one  (h\*, blockMod) pair per sidechain per block.
+We are left with, at most, one  (h\*, ~~blockMod~~ prevBlockRef) pair per sidechain per block.
 This data is added directly to D3, a new database.

 ### D3 -- "RecentSidechains_DB"

-To suit our purposes, the mainchain full nodes will need to keep track of the most recent 4000 (h\*, ~~blockMod~~prevBlockRef) pairs.
+To suit our purposes, the mainchain full nodes will need to keep track of the most recent 4000 (h\*, ~~blockMod~~ prevBlockRef) pairs.

 Therefore, D3 would look something like this: